realm/realm-object-server/README.md

 ## Releases

-You can download the latest release Check the [Releases Page](https://github.com/realm/realm-mobile-platform/releases) to see the list of latest versions and the changes introduced with each one.
+Check the [Releases Page](https://github.com/realm/realm-mobile-platform/releases) to see the latest versions and the changes introduced with each one.
 Should you wish to get notified of new releases, you can use a service like [Libraries.io](https://libraries.io/npm/realm-object-server).

+## License

+The Realm Object Server and samples in the repo are proprietary and can only be used with a commercial license for self hosted Realm Object Server.

 ## Code of Conduct